 - and analytics

 Completable in as few as 12 months, this MSOL offers three start dates per year.
 Additionally, Union now offers a graduate certificate in leadership, or you may be interested in the MA in Leadership, Public Policy & Social Issues.
-This 36-credit online master of arts places emphasis on ethical leadership and social responsibility, enhancing your understanding of conflict within any type of institution.
+This 36-credit online master of arts emphasizes ethical leadership and social responsibility, enhancing your understanding of conflict within any type of institution.
 This program will take at least 16 months to complete and is a bit heavier on the research side of academia.

 Net Price: $17,297 ($600 per credit hour)

-9. Colorado State University-Global Campus
+9. Colorado State University Global

 Master’s in Organizational Leadership Online